D'Youville University: Immigration

-Marie-Marguerite d'Youville (1701-1771) was born in Quebec, she married Francois d’Youville in 1722 and had six children.
-Following the passing of Francois, Marguerite was left to raise two young children, after burying her father, her husband, and four of their children.
+Marie-Marguerite d'Youville (1701–1771) was born in Quebec, she married François d’Youville in 1722 and had six children.
+Following the passing of François, Marguerite was left to raise two young children, after burying her father, her husband, and four of their children.
 Her desire to serve those in need went against the social conventions of Marguerite’s generation, leading her and three other women to establish the Sisters of Charity in 1737 — a service-oriented organization commonly known as the Grey Nuns.
 The Sisters of Charity committed themselves to fighting for the rights of the most marginalized of society in Canada.
 After 1840, the order rapidly expanded, and over the next 100 years became a major provider of health care and other social services throughout Quebec, Western and Northern Canada, and the northern United States.

 Following an invitation from the Oblates of Mary Immaculate (O.M.I.), the Grey Nuns moved from Canada to Buffalo, New York in October 1857.
 Initially, the Grey Nuns lived in a 6-room convent when they opened the Holy Angels School.
 The school's first official building was the Koessler Administration Building, which was built in 1872 but not dedicated and named as such until 2003.
 The Koessler Administration Building was expanded three times to meet the growing needs of the Grey Nuns.
 First, east and west wing expansions were constructed in the last 1800s.
 Then, the Prospect Ave wing was added in 1907.